Signed in as:

 For more information about what the Franklin Lions Club does in the community, check out this video!

-Sponsor, fund and manage the Annual "Franklin on the Fourth", 4th of July event, in partnership with the City of Franklin.
+Chartered in 1945, the Franklin Lions Club is the longest-serving civic club in Franklin.
+We are a Williamson County icon.
+We sponsor, fund, and manage the annual "Franklin on the Fourth" 4th of July event in partnership with the City of Franklin.

-Scholarships awaded to deserving high school graduates annually.
+Scholarships are awarded to deserving high school graduates annually.

-Lions Pride Breakfast held annually, a fund raising event held during the city's "Dickens of a Christmas" celebration.
+The Lions Pancake Breakfast is held annually, a fundraising event held during the city's "Dickens of a Christmas" celebration.

-Partner with local eye care businessesto provide exams and glasses to our community's needy.
+We partner with local eye care businesses to provide exams and glasses to our community's needy.

-Collect thousands of used eyeglasses for processing and distribution to needy persons in 3rd world countris.
+We collect thousands of used eyeglasses for processing and distribution to needy persons in 3rd world countries.

-Major investment for state of the art equipment to conduct eye screenings each year with the newest technology available.
+Significant investment in state-of-the-art equipment to conduct eye screenings each year with the newest technology available.

-Fund necessary cost for conduction blood drives in partnership with the America Red Cross.
+Fund necessary cost for conduction of blood drives in partnership with the America Red Cross.

-Scholarships awarded each year to Williamso Conty High School Seniors.
+Scholarships are awarded each year to Williamson County High School Seniors.

-Major funding for Middle TN Sight Serviees (White Cane) the umbrella organization that provides funding for TN School for the sight impaired)
+Significant funding for Middle TN Sight Services (White Cane), the umbrella organization that provides funding for TN School for the sight impaired)

-School for the hearing impaired, Leader Dog Program and other needs in the area of Sight and Hearing Impaired.
+School for deaf students, Leader Dog Program, and other Sight and Hearing Impaired needs.

-Provide Funding for necessary professional work a the Lions Sensory Garden.
+Provide Funding for necessary professional work at the Lions Sensory Garden.

 Partner with local eye care businesses to provide exams and glasses to our community's needy.